-You stop in Sale for an thing you may need on your way through.
+You stop in Sale for anything you may need on your way through.
 There is more than enough parking for a car towing a boat in Sale.

 Stratford Victoria is a small country town about 230 km from Melbourne via the M1 and approximately 52km from Bairnsdale also on the M1.
 Stratford is around 25kn from Lake Wellington.

 - IGA supermarket

 - Police Station